 Song Mode MIDI messages

-In Song mode, LUNA sends MIDI messages to the device according to the following table.
+In Song mode, LUNA sends MIDI messages to the device with the following rules.

 Pattern Mode MIDI messages

-In Pattern mode, LUNA sends MIDI messages to the device according to the following table.
+In Pattern mode, LUNA sends MIDI messages to the device according to the following rules.